Introduction:

 In Java, access modifiers are used to control the level of access that other classes have to a class’s fields, methods, and constructors.
 There are three access modifiers in Java:

-3. private: A private field, method, or constructor can only be accessed from within the same class.
+: A private field, method, or constructor can only be accessed from within the same class.